-Select Case is a substitute of writing down multiple if statements in VBA, when we have ,many conditions in a code we might have to use multiple If statements and which can be tedious as it becomes more complex as more of the If statements are provided, in select case statement we define the criteria as different cases and results as per them.
+Select Case is a substitute of writing down multiple if statements in VBA, when we have many conditions in a code we might have to use multiple If statements and which can be tedious as it becomes more complex as more of the If statements are provided, in select case statement we define the criteria as different cases and results as per them.

 SELECT CASE helps in the decision-making process.
 In this, only one expression is used to assess the different possible cases.
 Multiple conditions are analyzed easily to execute the code developed.
 This case statement is used as a substitute statement to ELSE IF to assess expressions.
-It is classified as a logical function that inbuilt into Excel.
-To use this function, the code is entered through visual basic editor presented under the developer tab.
+It is classified as a logical function that is inbuilt into Excel.
+To use this function, the code is entered through the visual basic editor presented under the developer tab.

 Various groups of statements are used in the Select Case.
 The following syntax should be followed to use this effectively.
 It is similar to the switch statement presented in other programming languages such as Java, C#, and PHP.

 Select [Case] Expression for testing [Case] List of Expression Statements (Case 1, Case 2, Case 3 and so on...)
 Case Else (Else Statements) End Select